 Even though we have provided you with an extensive overview of the Peruvian corporate tax system, there are special cases that need to be taken into account while dealing with a company’s tax and accounting matters.

 We at Biz Latin Hub Peru have a team of professionals that are able to support you with all your accounting and tax requirements.
-If you are in need of accounting and taxation services, don’t hesitate to contact our country manager, Leo at [email protected].
+If you are in need of accounting and taxation services, don’t hesitate to contact our team of experts today.

 Interested in accounting, taxation and financial services?
 Check out this short video to learn how we can be of assistance: